 The proportion of new mothers initiating breastfeeding (within the first 48 hours of birth) increased from 66% in 2005/06 to 74% in 2010/11, remaining stable until 2016/17.

-In 2017/18, NHS Digital began publishing data on the percentage of babies that had a first feed status recorded with a first feed of maternal or donor breast milk.
-In 2019/20, the percentage of babies that had a first feed of maternal or donor breast milk decreased slightly to 72%.
+NHS Digital began publishing data in 2017/18 on the percentage of babies that had a first feed status recorded with a first feed of maternal or donor breast milk.
+In 2017/18, 74% of babies had a first feed of maternal or donor breast milk.
+This decreased to 72% in 2019/20, although it is worth noting that the dataset changed to a new version in 2019/20, and data quality and coverage reduced.
+In the first half of 2020/21 (April to September 2020), the percentage of babies that had a first feed of maternal or donor breast milk remained constant at 72%.
 Although this does not directly measure whether breastfeeding support was made available, support should increase the proportion of babies receiving breast milk for their first feed.
-Note that the dataset changed to a new version in 2019/20, and data quality and coverage reduced.

 Between 2009/10 and 2018/19, the percentage of infants totally or partially breastfed at six to eight weeks fluctuated at around 45%.
 There is substantial variation between parts of England, with 46% of infants breastfed at six to eight weeks in the East Midlands in 2019/20 compared to 34% in the North East (data not shown).